lawsmd/Rock-Castle-Construction-Company/README.md

 One of the biggest consequences to the 'no changes' approach of importing QuickBooks data was the format in which Customers and Jobs were received.
 By default, it was 'Customer:Job', without any spaces.
 While Excel could have made quick work of this with *Find and Replace*, I still foresaw lots of those aforementioned pitfalls down the road.

 Since all sales transactions were assigned to Jobs and never the base entity ('Customer' vs. 'Customer:Job'), I started with *Sales by Job* since I assumed it would be easier.
 As it turned out, the GROUP BY statement is quite limited when aggregrating multiple tables.
 Since I needed the totals from Invoices **and** Sales Receipts, I had to UNION their tables through a sub-query in the FROM statement.
-Furthermore, I had to alias the SUMS of both unioned tables to be allowed to SUM them in the parent SELECT statement, and then separately alias the entire sub-query to reference it in the proceeding GROUP BY.
+Furthermore, I had to alias the SUMS of both joined tables to be allowed to SUM them in the parent SELECT statement, and then separately alias the entire sub-query to reference it in the proceeding GROUP BY.

 ```
 {